Size: 6 Microfilm reels, 3.6 linear feet on 6 microfilm reels

-REELS 4867-4868: Papers, ca. 1915-1940, including letters from Anderson (referred to as Bob) to his parents, 1915-1919, mostly from boarding school in Manilus, N.Y., and 1922-1928, from New York City and Philadelphia, while attending the Pennsylvania Academy of the Fine Arts; correspondence with his wife, Agnes Grinstead (referred to as Sissy); writings, including Anderson's log books of his travels to Hong Kong, ca. 1949, and boat trip to Graveline and Oldfields, Mississippi, as well as his account of pelicans and copies of his favorite poems; and six sketchbooks.
+Summary: The Walter Inglis Anderson papers, microfilmed on reels 4867-4868, include letters from Anderson (referred to as Bob) to his parents, mostly from boarding school in Manlius, New York (1915-1919), and from New York City and Philadelphia while attending the Pennsylvania Academy of the Fine Arts (1922-1928); correspondence with his wife Agnes Grinstead (referred to as Sissy); writings, including Anderson's logbooks of his travels to Hong Kong (circa 1949), and boat trip to Graveline and Oldfields, Mississippi, as well as his account of pelicans and copies of his favorite poems; and six sketchbooks.
 Papers microfilmed on reels 4869-4872 include logbooks, both bound and on loose pages, recording Anderson's travels.
 Notable logbooks record travels to the Gulf Coast's Chandeleur and Horn Islands; others describe his trips out-of-state and abroad, as well as Anderson's activities while living at Oldfields in Gautier, Mississippi.
 Also included are several files of loose pages containing Anderson's commentaries on a variety of subjects including nature, the arts, religion, philosophy, and poetry, as well as Anderon's notes on Ancient Near Eastern and Greek and Egyptian art.

 Material on reels 4867-4868 was lent for microfilming by the Family of Walter Anderson, 1993.
 Material on reels 4869-4872, was lent for microfilming by the Mississippi Department of Archives and History, 1993.

 The University of Southern Mississippi Libraries de Grummond Children's Literature Collection holds the Walter Anderson Papers, circa 1945-1980s.